souryacs/LitRevw/DeepLearningCompBio.md

 ## Regulatory Networks

 [BIONIC: biological network integration using convolutions - Forster et al. Nat Meth 2022](https://www.nature.com/articles/s41592-022-01616-x): Biological network integration.
 Uses GAT. **Note** : Modifies GAT to consider a priori network edge weights (Methods, eqs.
 1-2).
 Uses 3 GAT layers, 10 attention heads per GAT encoder, each with a hidden dimension of 68, as per their hyperparameter optimization results.
+Uses static attention.
+After Exp() function, multiplies the numerator with the edge weights, and then row normalizes.
+The network specific node features are then combined by a weighted stochastically masked attention.

 [Transfer learning enables predictions in network biology - Theodoris et al. Nature 2023](https://pubmed.ncbi.nlm.nih.gov/37258680/) Presents Geneformer - a trabnsfer learning based method for gene regulatory network inference.
 The training is performed on a huge single cell dataset collections.
 The gene expression is transformed into a ranking based measure, to prioritize the cell-specific expressed genes and deprioritize the ubiquitous expressed housekeeping genes.
 The training is done by masking 15% genes and predicting their presence in the GRN.
 Huggingface transformer library is used to implement the transformer architecture.